May 11, 2015

-In 2 Timothy 3, Paul encourages Timothy by reminding him of the truth he has been taught and instructs him to continue preaching God’s Word faithfully and patiently.
+In 2 Timothy 3, Paul encouraged Timothy by reminding him of the truth he had been taught and instructed him to continue preaching God’s Word faithfully and patiently.
 This exhortation from by Paul is just as relevant for pastors today.
 Alistair Begg reminds pastors and congregations of the sufficiency of God’s Word and the need for patience to teach it no matter the circumstances.

 Sermon Transcript: Print

 Eternal God and ever blessed Father, you who created us for your praise and for your glory, you who reached out to us in your mercy and in your grace, you who have redeemed us with an outstretched arm and brought us into the company of your beloved Son, we offer to you our praise and our worship.
 We confess to you, Lord, that on our best day we are unprofitable servants.
 Who knows the thoughts of a man except the spirit of a man that is in him?
 You know when we sit down and when we stand.
 You know the words of our mouths before we ever speak them.
 All the days of our lives were written in your book before one of them came to be.
 And it is in the amazing reality of that that we say with the psalmist, “That kind of knowledge is too wonderful.
 I just can’t attain to it.
 I cannot fully comprehend it.”
 And we acknowledge that eye hasn’t seen nor ear heard, neither has it entered into the heart of man, the things that God has prepared for them that love him.